frederic-perez/AmE-dictionary/data/dictionary.md

 __wheelwright__ _n_
 __wheeze__ _v_ :three: (wheezing) To breathe in a noisy way that is uncomfortable for you, usually because you are sick. _Wheezing economy._
 __whelp__
+__when pigs can fly__ _idiom_ At a time that will never come to pass.
+(Used to show skepticism or cynicism over someone's hypothetical remark.)
 __when pigs fly__ _idiom_ Never, impossible.
 __when the chips are down__ _idiom_ :two: When a situation has become difficult.
 The expression alludes to having a low amount of poker chips, which means that one may soon lose.
 __whence__